 The process of initiating an invitation, securing approvals and visas, and making logistical arrangements generates a lot of work for numerous individuals.
-Before initiating an invitation for a visiting scholar, it is essential to think carefully about the motivation for bringing a visitor to campus and whether the benefit of bringing a visitor to campus outweighs the visible (and hidden) costs.
+Before initiating an invitation for a visiting scholar, it is essential to think carefully about the motivation for bringing someone to campus and whether the benefit of bringing them outweighs the visible (and hidden) costs.
 Key questions to answer before inviting a visiting scholar to campus include the following:

-- 1. Who is the visitor?
+- 1. Who is the person?
 What is purpose of the visit?
 Will the individual add value to Purdue activities?
-What will the visitor gain from the visit? - Have clear expectations. - Set goals and discuss and agree upon expected outcomes in advance. - If you do not know the visitor personally, be sure to seek endorsements or recommendations from trusted colleagues.
+What will the individual gain from the visit? - Have clear expectations. - Set goals and discuss and agree upon expected outcomes in advance. - If you do not know the individual personally, be sure to seek endorsements or recommendations from trusted colleagues.
 Vetting is important! - 2.
-Does the visitor pose a potential risk to the university? - Recent FBI investigations indicate economic espionage and trade secret theft against US universities and research facilities for a range of information concerning plant genome, new variety development, breeding programs and advanced manufacturing processes. - Before sponsoring a potential visitor's visa and issuing a letter of invitation, IPIA will work with ISS to screen applicants.
-In most cases, before a letter of invitation can be issued, a visitor's name and institution will be checked against a State Department database listing high-risk individuals or institutions of concern or those with U.S. Treasury department sanctions.
+Does the individual pose a potential risk to the university? - Recent FBI investigations indicate economic espionage and trade secret theft against US universities and research facilities for a range of information concerning plant genome, new variety development, breeding programs and advanced manufacturing processes. - Before sponsoring a potential visiting scholar's visa and issuing a letter of invitation, IPIA can work with the host and ISS to screen applicants.
+In most cases, before a letter of invitation can be issued, the individual's name and institution will be checked against a State Department database listing high-risk individuals or institutions of concern or those with U.S. Treasury department sanctions.
+Establishing a green light for inviting as early as possible before planning a visit is a good idea.